 The following tables are intended to help you understand each Fund's financial performance for the periods shown.
 Certain information reflects financial results for a single Fund share.
 The total return figures represent the percentage that an investor would have earned (or lost) during each period on an investment in the Fund (assuming reinvestment of all dividends and distributions).
-The financial information was derived from financial statements audited by KPMG, LLP an independent registered public accounting firm, whose report, along with each Fund's financial statements, is included in the Funds' most recent annual report to shareholders.
+This information was audited by KPMG LLP, an independent registered public accounting firm, whose report, along with each Fund's financial statements and financial highlights, is included in the Funds' most recent annual report to shareholders.
 You may obtain a copy of the Funds' most recent annual and semi-annual reports by contacting the Trust by telephone, mail, or by visiting www.penncapitalfunds.com.
-No performance information is shown for the Penn Capital Defensive Short Duration High Income Fund, the Penn Capital Micro Cap Equity Fund or the Penn Capital Enterprise Value Small Cap Equity Fund because the Funds are new.
+No information is shown for the Penn Capital Micro Cap Equity Fund or the Penn Capital Enterprise Value Small Cap Equity Fund because the Funds have not commenced operations as of the date of this Prospectus.